jinkyu032/FedMLB/README.md

 ```

 ## Acknowledgement

-Part of our code is borrowed from the [Pytorch implementation of vanilla federated learning framework](https://github.com/AshwinRJ/Federated-Learning-PyTorch)
+Part of our code is borrowed from [Federated-Learning-PyTorch](https://github.com/AshwinRJ/Federated-Learning-PyTorch)